vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 The full process for installing TAP is described in the [official documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html).
-Some of the steps, particularly downloading and installing the Tanzu CLI and the prerequisite software has already been done for you, so now it's just the steps that depend on having your Kubernetes cluster available.
+Some of the steps, particularly downloading and installing the Tanzu CLI and the prerequisite software have already been done for you, so now it's just the steps that depend on having your Kubernetes cluster available.